RuohanZhang97/RuohanZhang97.github.io/_pages/about.md

 **2024/04**: New paper on associations between dietary patterns and brain health using the UK Biobank large-scale multi-modal dataset published in *Nature Mental Health* (Altmetric score: 2103; top 1% of its peers), ranking 1st among all 263 publications in the journal and featured by several outlets including *The Times* and *The Washington Post*.
 **2023/09**: New paper on sex differences in brain functional connectivity and the associations with physical traits, behaviour, and cognitive processing published in *Brain Structure and Function*.
 **2023/07**: Present research at OHBM 2023 on sex differences in brain structure and function and the associations with behaviour and cognition.
-**2023/05**: Organize a collaborative fMRI experiment on memory storage and recall in the human hippocampus with ISTBI and the Zhangjiang International Brain Imaging Center (ZIC) at Fudan University.
+**2023/05**: Organize a collaborative fMRI experiment on memory storage and recall in the human hippocampus with the Institute of Science and Technology for Brain-inspired Intelligence (ISTBI) and the Zhangjiang International Brain Imaging Center (ZIC) at Fudan University.